Felix-Smug/Color-Detection/README.md

 # Color-Detection
-Move your cursor on a color you selection and it will click it
+Select color and cursor will click the middle of your screen (Triggerbot)